Latvian–Baltic MailerVolume XI Nr. 5February 24, 2017

 The penalty imposed on Ušakovs for tweeting in Russian and English is upheld

 On the one hand, we have to give credence to the statement that conveying information to the public only in the official language disadvantages Russophones.
-On the other, from our own experience interacting with Russians in Latvia, it has become quite clear to us that anyone who has not learned Latvian in the last twenty-five years since the collapse of the Soviet Union has no desire to do so.
+On the other, from our own experience interacting with Russians in Latvia, it has become quite clear to us that anyone who has not learned Latvian in the last twenty-six years since the collapse of the Soviet Union has no desire to do so.
 We have taken a sample language competency test; it covers the basics of daily living, no more.

 Naturalizations peaked at 10,000 to 20,000 a year in the late 1990's and early 2000's in both Estonia and Latvia.
 In more recent years, the rates of naturalization have totalled no more than 1-2,000 a year.
 There were 987 naturalizations for 2016 in Latvia.
 Estonia publishes its detailed population report later in the year.